Home

 Apart from these minor local types I also assume that some types, particularly those from limited series in better style, were primarily "prestige" issues of major cities, issued perhaps for some specific official purpose, or maybe by private persons as a public service (and likely also for political self promotion); examples may be the stylised "geometric" and bee/grain ear series of (it seems) Ephesus, where most denominations seem to be struck from only one pair of dies, and some of the archaising types in the Weid.
 131-140 groups.

 (Talking of archaising types, it is fairly obvious that many of the standalone full staters, such as those types featuring the Lis device, are late issues in archaic style, as evidenced in particular by the stylised punches.
-These types are mostly omitted here - most of them probably post-date Croesus anyway, particularly those with flattened reverses, and there are reasons to think that some at least are of Thracian origin).
+These types are mostly omitted here - most of them probably post-date Croesus anyway, particularly those with flattened reverses.
+One curious example of these late issues is the Samian(?) type Weid.
+204-6, which seems to be an anachronistic electrum didrachm struck on the Samian silver standard.
+The faux rough punches and flattened flan are the give-away here.).

 The Southern Mints.